 Decriminalisation of Cannabis for Personal/Medicinal purposes

-Given the relative recent success in Portugal with regards to decriminalisation of recreational drugs and the failed global policy on the so-called ‘war on drugs’, as a party, we advocate for the decriminalisation of Cannabis for both personal and medicinal purposes.
+Given the relative recent success in Portugal with regards to decriminalisation of recreational drugs, the failed global policy on the so-called ‘war on drugs’ as well as Scotland’s drug death epidemic: as a party we advocate for the decriminalisation of Cannabis for both personal and medicinal purposes.

 - Substance abuse and addiction rates have been cut in half.